 Then Haystack Harry began my education in ‘Country Living and Nature’.

 “Now, to start,” he began, “the crow we have around here — in Missourah — is the American Crow, or ‘Corvus Brachyrhynchos’, that bein’ their scientific name.
-There’s crows in temperate climates all over the world — except South America for some reason.
+There are crows in temperate climates all over the world — except South America for some reason.
 Don’t know why that is, but it is.
-All different kinds and sizes.
+Maybe they don’t’ like the hot peppers they grow down there, I don’t know.
+Anyway, there are all different kinds and sizes of crows, or Corvids as some call them.
 Most folks don’t give ‘em enough credit, but crows are one of the smartest creatures on Earth, and many even make and use tools!”